phlegmatic/ProgrammingAssignment2/README.md

-## Similar solution for caching  computed inverse matrix is developed in cacheMatrix.R
+# Similar solution as explained below is developed in source file cacheMatrix.R
+# It does caching of computed inverse matrix

 ### Introduction